 Recovery

-Can a God skeptic find hope in a 12-Step program?
-Countless people have wandered into a 12-Step group, only to be put off by the seemingly religious undertones of the program.
-The church basements, talk of miracles, and G-word are just too much for some....
+Can a God skeptic find hope in a 12 Step program?
+Countless people have wandered into a 12 Step program, only to be put off by the seemingly religious undertones of the program.
+The church basements, talk of miracles, and G-word are just too much...

 Recovery